-Bake for 10-12 minutes at 325 degrees.
-Allow to cool on baking sheet 4-5 minutes before transferring to wire rack for complete cooling.
+Bake for 10-12 minutes at 325°F, allowing to cool on baking sheet 4-5 minutes before transferring to rack to cool completely.

-While your cookies are baking and cooling, get started on your frosting.
+While your cookies are baking and cooling, start the frosting.

-For the frosting, place your softened 15 tablespoons (that’s 2 sticks, minus 1 tablespoon) of butter (salted is fine, if using unsalted, just add a pinch of salt at the end) into the bowl of a mixer.
-Add your brown sugar and whip well until the butter and sugar mixture is pale and fluffy, about 4 minutes.
+Place softened butter* into the bowl of a mixer.
+Add your brown sugar and whip well until the butter and sugar mixture is pale and fluffy, about 4 minutes. *Salted butter is fine, if using unsalted, just add a large pinch of sea salt at the end.

-Next add your flour…(omit or use gluten free all-purpose flour if making gluten free)
+Next add flour…(omit or use gluten free all-purpose flour if making gluten free frosting)

-Add your vanilla and 2 tablespoons of cream and mix until well combined.
-May use whipping cream, half and half or milk, I split the difference.
+Add vanilla and 2 tablespoons of cream and mix until combined.
+May use whipping (heavy) cream, half and half or milk, I split the difference.